Nadeem3537/HTML-Content/README.md

 # HTML-Content
-all content of html will be upload here when i upload any content then i can give description here
+all content of HTML will be uploaded here when I upload any content then I can give a description here

 Author - Mohd Nadeem